huginandmunin/aws-stepfunction-parallel-lambda/README.md

 The rest of the lambda functions will use this StartTime as a sort key for reading and updating the table.
 For additional local testing, you should update the StartTime in the test payloads in the ```test_payloads``` directory.
 The StartTime should match the StartTime for the item that you just created in the QC Summary table.

 As you test the scripts in succession you should see updates to the item in the QCSummary table.

+The testing order should match the order that the functions are called from the StepFunction:

+1. start-qc
+2. qc-process1
+3. qc-process2
+4. qc-process3
+5. end-qc
+6. send-qc-summary

 Lets deploy these functions via the lambda console.
 You should be in the same region as your DynamoDB table and the StepFunction.
 For each script, create a new function.
 Select a python run time, such as 3.7.
-Paste in the python code into the text editor.
+Paste in the python code into the code text editor.
 For the IAM role, select the lambda role that you created earlier.
 The functions for the parallel steps (```qc-process1```, ```qc-process2```, ```qc-process3```) should have the timeout adjusted to 1 minute.
-Each function can be tested using input from the json files in the test_payloads directory (ie, the same inputs that you used to test locally).
+Each function can be tested in the console using input from the json files in the test_payloads directory (ie, the same inputs that you used to test locally).

-All of the testing verifies that the lambda functions interact successfully with DynamoDB and SNS.
+The testing verifies that the lambda functions interact successfully with DynamoDB and SNS.
 Don't forget to check your email for those QC summary messages!

 The later functions, ```end-qc``` and ```send-qc-summary```, have options of reading information from the DynamoDB table or from previous steps in the StepFunction.
 Choosing the StepFunction option results in fewer calls to the database table.